OpenMarch/OpenMarch/README.md

 # OpenMarch Website

-This is a work in progress right now, come back later!

-This will contain the public landing page, docs, downloads, and a blog.
+Here is our main home page and blog.